Uncover ancient relics and hidden

 Fits to Fly

-The key to fitting your exploration ship is to make good use of navigation equipment such as a Microwarpdrive to move quickly, and Nanofibers or Inertial Stabilizers to make your ship more agile.
+The key to fitting your exploration ship is to make good use of navigation equipment such as a Microwarpdrive to move quickly, and Nanofiber Internal Structures or Inertial Stabilizers to make your ship more agile.
 You want to get in and out fast before anyone else can catch you.
-Next, make sure to equip Data and Relic Analyzer modules in order to hack data vaults and unlock relic caches for their loot.
+Next, make sure to equip Data and Relic Analyzer modules to hack data vaults and unlock relic caches for their loot.

 Fits in EVE can be imported directly into your client by using the Import from Clipboard option in your fitting browser under the Import & Export menu.
 Simply copy the full fit including the ship name in square brackets then head in-game and paste.
 You can then multibuy everything you need at once and fit it all to your ship in a matter of seconds!
 You can also find these fits alongside other beginner options in the in-game Community Fittings tab.
 For more advice on the Fitting Window, check out the relevant help article.